bjcosta/landscaping/plants/README.md

   We have planned for a single larger deciduous tree located near the pool (and the pond), which is undesirable for a deciduous tree, but unavoidable as I need something here on the northern side of the yard that permits light in during winter or the entire back yard is in shade.

-  Consider multiple species in a single planting hole or multipe species on single graft: <https://www.davewilson.com/home-gardens/backyard-orchard-culture>
+  Consider multiple species in a single planting hole or multiple species on single graft: <https://www.davewilson.com/home-gardens/backyard-orchard-culture>

-  If this tree doesn't work out it isnt super important to the design.
+  If this tree doesn't work out it isn't super important to the design.
 It just adds balance and shading for a seating area.

   Available space:
   * Ideally: 5m wide, 5m high